|UPDATED: September 12, 2023 CONTACT|

-ALSO the flat hood above is the same hood used on European 240 Turbos (beginning in 1981), including those that were used to make race cars, like this one above.
+ALSO the flat hood above is the same hood used on European 240 Turbos (beginning in 1981 for Euro market).
+This includes those that were used to make race cars, like this one above.

-The European 240 front end for 1981-85 came with different headlights, fenders and turn signals as pictured above.
-These fenders above are the same fenders that later appeared on U.S. versions for 1986-93.
+The European 240 front end for 1981-85 came with different headlights, fenders and turn signals compared to USA cars.
+These fenders above are the same fenders that would later appear on U.S. versions for 1986-93.

-A different grill was used in Europe for the Turbo.
+A different grill was used in Europe for the Turbo model.
 And the slightly different sheet-metal directly BELOW the grill and headlights (part #13 in below diagram) was used to accommodate those different European parts.
 That #13 part below is the same part used later on U.S. 240's beginning in 1986.
-It can get confusing if you're not familiar with 240 body panels.
+All this can get confusing if you're not familiar with 240 body panel changes.

 I have more info in my 240 Headlight Page.